- Why is the constant control of oxygen important?

 Therefore, Leica Microsystems worked together with Baker Ruskinn to develop a way to keep your samples under physiological conditions from the moment of cell seeding until high-pressure freezing.

 With this solution, samples can be grown, selected, and imaged without any time pressure.
-In this article, it is described why controlling O2 is especially important and how it is addressed in the Leica Nano workflow together with Baker Ruskinn.
+In this article, it is described why controlling O2 is especially important and how it is addressed with Coral Nano together with Baker Ruskinn.

 Interested to know more?